KissDaniGH/ILIAS-Plugin-GoogleAnalytics/README.md

 sudo -uwww-data composer du
 ```

-As an ILIAS administrator go to 'Administration -> Extending ILIAS -> Plugins' and install, configure and activate the plugin.
+As an ILIAS administrator go to `Administration -> Extending ILIAS -> Plugins` and install, configure and activate the plugin.

 ## Configuration

-As an ILIAS administrator go to "Administration -> Extending ILIAS -> Plugins" and configure the plugin.
+As an ILIAS administrator go to `Administration -> Extending ILIAS -> Plugins` and configure the plugin.

 You need a Google Analytics Measurement ID to set it up.